verityj/verityj.github.io/_posts/2023-06-08-keyboard-goodness.md

 ## 3. Perhaps a bit peculiar: right option key as Delete

 Personally, I am frequently deleting text after using the arrow keys to position and adjust the cursor.
 The hand is on the arrow keys and the right side `option` is already right there.
 So with a `"Simple Modifications"` menu I changed that to `"forward_delete"` just like the `"Eject"` button [covered previously]({% post_url 2023-06-07-eject-button%}).
+Or: a [Newer post about the Eject button assignments].

 <img class="centered" width="90%;" src="/assets/images/karabiner2.png" />

 <h5 />

 <img class="centered" width="90%;" src="/assets/images/karabiner1a.png" />

+## Further reading

+[Newer post about the Eject button assignments] - human interface device (HID) utility for modifying the regular keyboard keys as well as the consumer one shot control (OSC) keys.

+[How else to make my keyboard my own] - user key bindings.